calumgrant/logical/docs/worklist.md

 # Work plan

+- Problem is that we need to analyse the whole program for semi-naive, and cannot replace the rules one at a time.

 - `new5` failure. `DeduplicateV` needs to share the table in the rule somehow.

 - Special test, `-fclone` which simply clones all rules